Federal Direct Loan Details

 We are required by federal regulation to provide the disclosures in the Truth in Lending Act.
 Private loan borrowers are required to complete an Applicant Self-Certification Form when requesting a private loan.
 The form is provided by your lender; however, if needed, the form is available in the Financial Aid Office for you to complete and submit to the lender.

-Private loans are disbursed using the same method as other types of financial aid - your Higher One Debit card or ACH to your bank account.
+Private loans are refunded using the same method as other types of financial aid - your BankMobile Vibe debit card, or ACH transfer to a personal bank account.